 Following are the results of a quick test done this morning on K1JT 80m WSPR beacon.
 As for the previous post, I was using 2 antennas, my K9AY pointed NW and a magn loop, this time oriented NE, so roughly 90 degrees away from Joe's direction.
 The magn loop pattern at 90 degrees is particulary interesting because its response at low angle is minimum.

+Following is the plot of the measured SNR's around sunrise.
 Although the mag-loop is 90 degrees away from the TX-direction, it still takes the advantage just after sunrise (SR at 0645z). (you may click on the plots to enlarge them).
 The above plot is for the SNR's measured on K1JT WSPR-beacon on 2 antennas , a K9AY oriented NW and a mag-loop oriented NE.
 Despite the limited number of points, and the mag-loop orientation, the trend is clear: Just after sunrise the mag-loop provides slightly better SNR's than the K9AY, which is likely to confirm the "high-angle propagation mode hypothesis".

 This plot shows the pattern of the magnetic-loop, for various elevation angles.
 The front to side ratio goes from 12dB at 5degrees elevation (red pattern) to 1dB at 60 degrees elevation (blue pattern).
 The orange pattern is for 20 degrees, while the purple is for 40 degrees.